Released in 1977, the Atari 2600 can lay claim to being the system that truly popularised home video gaming.

 The system was the first popular machine to utilise microprocessor hardware and game cartridges.
-This approach is something that then continued to be utilised right up until the N64 in 1996,
+This approach is something that continued to be utilised right up until the N64 in 1996,

-Utilising a MOS 6507 CPU and has 128 bytes of RAM, this is tiny when compared even to systems a few years later.
+Utilising a MOS 6507 CPU and 128 bytes of RAM, this is tiny when compared even to systems a few years later.
 So the technical achievements of many of the games for the Atari 2600 cannot be underestimated.

-This system is often attributed with being the machine that both created the video game boom and crash of the 1980s.
+This system is often attributed to being the machine that both created the video game boom and crash of the 1980s.
 This was predominantly in the US though.
 Computing and gaming in other regions, primarily Europe, still boomed beyond the US crash of 1983.

 Still popular to this day, the system has had many clones and reissues produced.
 Its form factor and classic design joysticks remain iconic.

-How to Emulate this system?Atari 2600 emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all in one solution.
-RetroArch emulates a large number of systems including the Atari 2600.
+All About The Atari 2600 emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all-in-one solution.
+RetroArch emulates a large number of systems including the All About The Atari 2600.
 RetroArch is a front end that utilises emulator ‘cores’, it is reasonably easy to use and has lots of good supporting documentation on how to use it.
-RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi and many consoles.
+RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi, and many consoles.
 Take a look at our quick start guide for RetroArch which can get you up and running in 5 minutes.

-|Stella||Stella is a well established Atari 2600 VCS emulator for multiple platforms||Windows / Mac / Linux|
+|Stella||Stella is a well-established Atari 2600 VCS emulator for multiple platforms||Windows / Mac / Linux|

-|Altirra||Altirra is now fairly old, but does emulate the Atari 400/800, 1200XL, 600/800XL, 130XE, XEGS, and 5200 systems||Windows|
+|Altirra||Altirra is now fairly old but does emulate the Atari 400/800, 1200XL, 600/800XL, 130XE, XEGS, and 5200 systems||Windows|

 |ProSystem||ProSystem is a popular Atari 7800 Emulator||Windows|